An art project that offers an absurd insight into the lab-grown meat industry triggers strong debates and reactions in London.

 The designers hoped that shocking the public would trigger a reflection on environmental responsibility.

-"Our project provides an absurd solution to raise a serious problem," he said Andrew Pelling, a biophysicist who collaborated with Telhan and industrial designer Grace Knight to create the steaks.
-“But in our scenario, at least give consent by taking your cells.
-In the world of lab-grown meat, you take cells from animals without their consent. "
+“Our project provides an absurd solution to raise a serious problem,” he said Andrew Pelling, a biophysicist who collaborated with Telhan and industrial designer Grace Knight to create the steaks.
+“But in our scenario, at least you give consent by taking your cells.
+In the world of lab-grown meat, you take cells from animals without their consent.”

-Controversial as the project is, last year the morsels of "human" meat visited museums in the United States with no problems, albeit brazenly displayed on a plate complete with cutlery.
+As controversial as the project is, last year the morsels of “human” meat visited museums across the United States without any problems, even when brazenly displayed on a plate complete with cutlery.

 Cultivated meat, torment and ecstasy

-"I called it a sleeper hit," he says Michelle Millar Fisher, the curator who commissioned the steaks for the "Designs for Different Futures" exhibition.
-The tour began at the Philadelphia Museum of Art and continued in other US cities before landing in Europe.
-“The provocation at the heart of this project is really right.
-It is important to ask ourselves where we get our proteins. "
+“I called it a sleeper hit,” he says Michelle Millar Fisher, the curator who commissioned the steaks for the “Designs for Different Futures” exhibition.
+The tour began at the Philadelphia Museum of Art and continued in other US cities before arriving in Europe.
+“The provocation at the center of this project is truly right.
+It's important to ask where we get our protein."

-However, the work will not leave the Design Museum before the end of the exhibition, in March 2021.
+However, the work will not move from the Design Museum until the end of the exhibition in March 2021.

-"A controversial question is being asked which in an age of severely depleted resources urgently needs to be articulated," added the artist.
+“A controversial question is being asked that in an era of severely depleted resources urgently needs to be articulated,” the artist added.
 Is he right?

-Meat grown from human cells: is there a risk that sooner or later it will happen?
+Meat grown from human cells: is there a risk that it will happen sooner or later?

-Investment in cellular agriculture has increased at a remarkable pace in recent years, but serious discussions about the bioethics of lab-grown meat have faded into the background.
+Investment in cellular agriculture has increased at a remarkable rate in recent years, but serious discussions about the bioethics of lab-grown meat have taken a backseat.

 Searches market estimates that the cultured meat business could reach $ 214 million by 2025, and more than double to $ 593 million by 2032.
 On December 2, Singapore became the first government to approve the consumption of chicken cells grown in bioreactors, allowing Eat Just to sell its bioengineered chicken nuggets.

-"We need constructive criticism if we are introducing new technology," he said Isha Datar, executive director of New Harvest, a nonprofit research institute focused on accelerating breakthroughs in cellular agriculture.
+“We need constructive criticism if we are introducing new technology,” he said Isha Datar, executive director of New Harvest, a nonprofit research institute focused on accelerating discoveries in cellular agriculture.

-"This technology promises to create a more sustainable means of producing meat, but how do we hold ourselves accountable for ensuring that happens?"
+“This technology promises to create a more sustainable means of meat production, but how do we hold ourselves accountable to ensuring this happens?”

 When criticism ends up on the plate